 Increasingly systems engineering is being applied to larger sociotechnical systems of systems and enterprises.
 Recently, the US Department of Defense has shifted engineering focus from systems alone to addressing the larger mission context for systems and to treating the mission as the ‘system of interest’.
 This panel will address the research challenges posed by applying systems engineering to missions.
 What makes mission engineering different?
 What is new?
 What are the technical challenges?
 What are research areas which are called for to address these challenges?

-Judith Dahmann, MITRE and Dan DeLaurentis, Purdue; Chief Scientist, SERC
+Dr. Judith Dahmann, MITRE and Dr. Dan DeLaurentis, Purdue; Chief Scientist, SERC